JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.19.2**:
+Verbose pairwise identity reporting separates pairwise identities by tabs and not a dash

 **1.19.0**:
 Added function to test for site-wise compositional biases in an alignment.
 See function compositional_bias_per_site.